Quick Answers to Calvinism, part 2 (#9-13: blinded eyes, Lydia, creation)

 [A question for Calvinists: If the so-called "non-elect" have no ability to believe because God never gave them the ability to believe (a result of Calvinism's unbiblical understanding of "depravity") and because Jesus didn't die for them anyway, why would Jesus need to speak in parables to veil the truth from them?
 [Likewise, why would God need to harden their hearts more (Romans 9:18) and why would Satan need to steal the truth from them and blind them (Matt.
 13:19, 2 Cor.
 4:4)?]

 Even if Jesus spoke super clearly, the so-called "non-elect" could never understand and respond to the gospel anyway because they have no ability to, regardless of circumstances or what they hear.
 There is simply no reason for Jesus to speak in parables to prevent them from understanding.
 (In this case, parables wouldn't hurt the "non-elect," but it would hurt only the "elect" who can hear and understand, according to Calvinism.
-It would really only be veiling truth from believers because the non-elect never had the ability to understand anyway.)
+It would really only be veiling truth from the elect because the non-elect never had the ability to understand anyway.)

 In fact, saying that "Jesus had to speak in parables to prevent the non-elect from understanding, otherwise they would understand and believe" actually implies that the people (even unbelievers, even Calvinism's "non-elect") have an innate ability/option to understand and believe - because under different circumstances the people could have believed and been saved.
 This means that circumstances affect us and our decisions, which means that it's our choice how to respond, which means free-will is true and that Jesus really did die for all people's sins (the only reason belief and salvation are possible for everyone).